Tondakozak/Stonegame/README.md

 The project requirements said that the logging and user registrations must be done using HTML5 LocalStorage API.

 Extract from the project requirements:
-- bsite that enables the user to play a game.
+- Website that enables the user to play a game.
-- e user plays the game alone or against the computer.
+- The user plays the game alone or against the computer.
 - If the user plays against the computer, there are no extra marks for sophisticated artificial intelligence: simple random choices are fine.
 - The game must be implemented in HTML, CSS, JavaScript and PHP.
 - Extra marks are available for games with more sophisticated functionality.